gbowne1/LinuxNotes/using-df.md

 # Using df

+The df command in Linux is a utility used to report file system disk space usage.
+It stands for "disk free" and provides information about the total space, used space, available space, and the percentage of space used for each mounted file system.
+This command is invaluable for system administrators and users who need to monitor disk space usage on their systems

-Here are the flags that can be used with and what they do
+Here are the flags that can be used with `df` and what they do

 My version of df seems to be